jnraptor-builds/looking-glass-docker/README.md

 # looking-glass-docker

-- LookingGlass code is powered by [LookingGlass](https://github.com/telephone/LookingGlass)
+- LookingGlass code is based on [LookingGlass](https://github.com/telephone/LookingGlass) and updated for PHP7
 - Base image is from [php:apache](https://hub.docker.com/_/php)

 ## How to use this image